Lucy Quinn

-Lucy Jane Quinn (born 29 September 1993) is a professional footballer who plays as a forward for Women's Championship club Birmingham City.
+Lucy Jane Quinn (born 29 September 1993) is a professional footballer who plays as a forward for Women's Super League 2 club Birmingham City.
 Born in England, she is a member of the Republic of Ireland women's national team.
 She joined Birmingham City for a second time in 2021, having also played for Portsmouth, Yeovil Town and Tottenham Hotspur.

 Career

 Yeovil Town

 Growing up, Quinn studied GCSEs at Wildern Secondary School and later studied A levels at Itchen College in Southampton.
 Quinn signed with FA WSL 2 side Yeovil Town during the summer of 2016.
 She scored her first goal for the club during her debut – a 1–1 draw against Sheffield.

 Birmingham City

 In September 2017, it was announced Quinn had signed with Birmingham City.
 During a match against former league champions Manchester City, she scored the game-opening goal to lift Birmingham to a 1–0 lead within the first ten minutes.